Skip to content

 • After the pause, the SDK resumes sending normally.

-A warning is printed to stdout when the circuit opens:
+A warning is logged when the circuit opens:

 [apiforgejs] Cloud flush failures — pausing for 60s.
 Error: ...